renatoathaydes/Automaton/README.md

 ### System requirements

-The latest version of Automaton requires **Java 7 (minimum update 55)** or newer.
-It will work fine with Java 8, at least before update 11.

-If you need to make Automaton run with an older update of Java 7, there shouldn't be any problem if you compile it yourself using the adequate JDK, please see below how you can build it from source.
+Automaton will work with any Java 7 (after update 65) or Java 8 (after update 25).

+**Due to some bytecode restrictions temporarily added to the JVM in some older Java 7 and 8 updates, you may experience `VerifyError` or similar issues with some versions, notably Java 8, update 11, and Java 7, update 64.
+If you do, just upgrade (or even downgrade, if that's safer for you) your Java version and it should work fine.**

 ## Building from source